 The ATIP Office is comprised of two permanent full-time Officers and one senior Officer on assignment from another department of the Board.
 The Executive Support Advisor oversees this team.
-In addition, the Board hired a contractor in the first half of the year to assist part-time in the processing of ATIP requests.
-Taking into account the contractor, the delegated authority and the Executive Support Advisor who worked part-time on Access to Information, Privacy, and Parliamentary Enquiries, there are 4 full-time equivalents (FTEs) in the Board's ATIP Office.
+In addition, the Board hired a casual employee during the last quarter of the fiscal year to assist on part-time basis with the processing of ATIP requests.
+Taking into account the casual employee, the delegated authority and the Executive Support Advisor who worked part-time on Access to Information, Privacy, and Parliamentary Enquiries, there are approximately 4.0 full-time equivalents (FTEs) in the Board's ATIP Office.